NathanGdS/transaction-hub/README.md

 # Transaction Hub

-Este é um projeto de sistema de processamento de transações desenvolvido em Go, utilizando uma arquitetura de microserviços.
-O sistema é composto por dois serviços principais que se comunicam através do Apache Kafka:
+This is a transaction processing system project developed in Go, using a microservices architecture.
+The system is composed of two main services that communicate through Apache Kafka:

-- **Transaction Ledger**: Responsável por receber as solicitações de transações via API REST
+- **Transaction Ledger**: Responsible for receiving transaction requests via REST API
-- **Transaction Processment**: Responsável por processar as transações e retornar os resultados
+- **Transaction Processment**: Responsible for processing transactions and returning the results

-## Tecnologias Utilizadas
+## Technologies Used

 - Go 1.24
 - PostgreSQL